-Every year, nearly 300,000 American women are diagnosed with or living with breast cancer.
-The journey through diagnosis and treatment is often met with a new set of daunting decisions that include treatment options, from systemic therapies like chemotherapy to local therapies such as radiation or surgery.
+Every year, nearly 300,000 American women are diagnosed with breast cancer.
+The journey through diagnosis and treatment often includes daunting decisions, including treatment options, from systemic therapies like chemotherapy to local therapies such as radiation or surgery.

 If they choose surgery, women must consider a lumpectomy versus mastectomy, and whether or not to have breast reconstructive surgery.

 “The increased knowledge about breast cancer provides women with more choices for reconstruction,” explains Dr. Michael Halls, a board-certified plastic surgeon affiliated with Sharp HealthCare.

 “Women with the option will often choose to have just the tumor or a part of the breast removed in a procedure known as breast conservation surgery, lumpectomy or segmental mastectomy, in conjunction with radiation to the remaining breast tissue,” says Dr. Halls.

 “Other women undergo a full mastectomy, in which all of the breast tissue is removed, and may avoid the need for radiation.”

 Available breast reconstruction options